-Babies tend to like toys that match or challenge their motor and cognitive skill levels.
-For example, when they are able to pick up objects with their hands around 8 to 12 months, they may delight in playing with blocks.
+Between 3 and 6 months, babies seem to like toys that they can easily handle.
+Around 8 to 12 months, when they're able to pick up objects, babies may love to play with blocks.
 They might also enjoy more complex toys, in which an action triggers a response.

-Medical Review:John Pope MD - Pediatrics & Thomas M. Bailey MD - Family Medicine & Kathleen Romito MD - Family Medicine
+Medical Review:John Pope MD - Pediatrics & Kathleen Romito MD - Family Medicine

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.